This information explains the return document and evidence requirements for:

 - you want to return to Australia as a permanent resident

 - you might not return to Australia within the validity period of your current return visa.

-You need not wait for your visa to expire before applying for a new one.
-You should check your eligibility for a new visa well before your existing visa expires in case there have been changes to eligibility requirements.
+You do not need to wait for your current visa to expire before applying for a new visa.
+You should check your eligibility for a new visa well before your current visa expires in case there have been changes to eligibility requirements.

-If you think your current visa may expire while you are outside Australia, you should obtain a new Resident Return visa before you leave, although you may apply at an Australian Immigration office outside Australia.
+If you think your current visa might expire while you are outside Australia, you should obtain a new Resident Return visa before you leave.
+You might be able to apply online or at an Australian Immigration office when you are outside Australia.
 If your application is successful and a Resident Return visa is granted, any time remaining on your current visa will be lost.

 Note: If you are or were the holder of a Business Skills (subclass 127, 128, 129, 130, 131, 132, 840, 841, 842, 843 or 844) visa you will not be able to apply for a Resident Return visa if your visa was cancelled or is the subject of a notice of intention to cancel.

-More information about requirements and payment is available on the Department's website.
+More information about requirements and payment is available on our website.